dikortis/LetsTalkETC/Episodes/Episode_9.md

-but that didn't really work out they were writing all the code and coffee script and I have to admit kind of kept me back of it so so I asked from it was a long time it was a long time interest and then probably last year I started working full time in the blockchain cold
+but that didn't really work out they were writing all the code and coffee script and I have to admit kind of kept me back of it so I asked from it was a long time it was a long time interest and then probably last year I started working full time in the blockchain cold